• Skip to primary navigation

 Jump to Recipe Print Recipe

 Who knew you could make pancakes so irresistible without flour, eggs, milk, sugar, or oil?
-Instead, these cute little vegan puppies get their sweetness and light texture from the right combination of whole foods.
+Instead, these cute silver dollar-sized buckwheat pancakes get their sweetness and tender texture from the right combination of whole foods.

 Jump to: